-Vauxhall’s zero-emissions MPV is everything you’d expect it to be – practical, spacious and smooth to drive – but nothing more
+Vauxhall’s zero-emissions van-based MPV is everything you’d expect it to be, but little more

 - Smooth to drive